Pro Wrestling EAST take the health, safety and well-being of our performers, staff and customers very seriously.

 British wrestling should be a community where we all strive to be better, and we can’t do that without engaging and collaborating with others within the industry.

-In closing, if and when we resume with any Pro Wrestling EAST activities, we sincerely hope that anyone attending our events – be it as a fan, member of staff, or performer – feels completely safe from the moment they arrive to the moment they leave.
-As previously mentioned; if anything, however small, makes you feel uncomfortable please raise it either with us, our freelance staff or with the venue.
+In closing, we sincerely hope that anyone attending our events – be it as a fan, member of staff, or performer – feels completely safe from the moment they arrive to the moment they leave.
+As previously mentioned; if anything, however small, makes you feel uncomfortable please raise it either with us, the freelance staff or with the venue.